matthiasdemuzere/WUDAPT-to-COSMO/README.md

 The set of tools provided in this repo allow one to introduce LCZ-based urban canopy parameters, compiled from [Stewart and Oke (2012)](http://10.1175/BAMS-D-11-00019.1) and [Stewart et al. (2014)](http://10.1002/joc.3746).

+This work is an outcome of AEVUS I and II, the COSMO Priority Tasks on "Analysis and evaluation of the TERRA_URB scheme".
+More info [here](http://www.cosmo-model.org/content/tasks/priorityTasks/default.htm) (project pages only accessible to COSMO members).

 ## Requirements